Dedicated to classics and hits.

 Ultimately, he sees The Odyssey as a weaving together of several disparate attacks on the city of "Troy" by both Hittites and Mycenaean/Greeks that happened over a lengthy period.
 It's pretty heady stuff, and in his recent book Travelling Heroes Robin Lane Fox confirmed as much (which is where I read about this book originally.)

-Running a close second is his theory that the fall of the Hittite empire was triggered by a drought, and resulted in the migration of several central Indo European/Anatolian peoples to new locations in the Meditteranean basin, perhaps directly spawning the Etruscans in north-central Italy and creating whole tribes of Pirates who show up in Egypt, Crete and Mycenae as the so-called "Sea People."
+Running a close second is his theory that the fall of the Hittite empire was triggered by a drought, and resulted in the migration of several central Indo European/Anatolian peoples to new locations in the Mediterranean basin, perhaps directly spawning the Etruscans in north-central Italy and creating whole tribes of Pirates who show up in Egypt, Crete and Mycenae as the so-called "Sea People."

 And it's not a long book- the whole thing wraps up in about 400 pages.
-And there is nothing to follow up on- every source cited is either in a specialist publication, written in german or written in Turkish.
+And there is nothing to follow up on- every source cited is either in a specialist publication, written in German or written in Turkish.

-Finally, the Hittite's are a very important link in the dissemination of cultural ideas from East to West.
+Finally, the Hittites are a very important link in the dissemination of cultural ideas from East to West.
 They were in regular contact with the Mycenaean empire.
 It's something that is completely at odds with the picture presented by Mycenaean experts, who portray that culture as having little contact with the Anatolian sub-continent.

 Minotaur///\\Labyrinth (9/4/09)